From rotating attractors to extremal black holes with axionic hair: Further remarks

-Taken together, these findings organize the extremal sector as follows. (i) If the extremal horizon is smooth, then a near–horizon extremal geometry (rotating attractor) exists and controls the horizon data. (ii) No smooth rotating dyonic attractors arise: the axion equation together with pole regularity excludes them non‑perturbatively, in agreement with the perturbative analysis around NHEK/NHEKN. (iii) Even within the pure electric sector, the attractor–bulk agreement terminates at a point $P$; beyond $P$ we can still construct zero‑temperature configurations, but the axion field presents discontinuity in the derivatives and therefore no smooth NHEG exists there.
+Taken together, these findings organize the extremal sector {of rotating black holes in the EMA model} as follows. (i) If the extremal horizon is smooth, then a {near-horizon} extremal geometry (rotating attractor) exists {\cite{Kunduri:2007vf,Kunduri:2013gce}} and controls the horizon data{, in agreement with the attractor construction \cite{Astefanesei:2006dd,Astefanesei:2007bf,Sen:2005iz}}. (ii) No smooth rotating dyonic attractors arise: the axion equation, together with regularity at the poles, excludes them non-perturbatively, in agreement with the perturbative analysis around NHEK/NHEKN. (iii) Even within the {purely} electric sector, {for which smooth attractors exist, the attractor--bulk} agreement terminates at a point ($P$); beyond ($P$) we can still construct zero temperature configurations, but the axion field presents a discontinuity in the derivatives {at the horizon, and hence those configurations do not admit a smooth NHEG.
+This should not be understood as saying that such an NHEG cannot exist as a geometry in its own right for those parameter values, but rather that it is not realized as the smooth near-horizon geometry associated with that extremal black hole branch}.

-A natural question is whether smooth attractors exist in the full Einstein–Maxwell–dilaton–axion theory.
+A natural question is whether smooth attractors exist in the full Einstein-Maxwell-dilaton-axion theory.
 We have therefore attempted to extend our analysis to this more general model.
-Within a perturbative and numerical NHEG construction at generic dilaton and axion couplings $(\gamma,\,g_{_{\psi\gamma\gamma}})$, we did not find regular rotating solutions; regularity was recovered only at the special couplings $\gamma=g_{_{\psi\gamma\gamma}}=1$, which reproduces the Kerr–Sen attractor.
+Within a perturbative and numerical NHEG construction at generic dilaton and axion couplings $(\gamma,\,g_{_{\psi\gamma\gamma}})$, we did not find regular rotating solutions; regularity was recovered only at the special couplings $\gamma=g_{_{\psi\gamma\gamma}}=1$, which reproduces the Kerr-Sen attractor.
 Two intriguing correlations appear for which we do not yet have a clear explanation.
-First, for EMDA with generic couplings, the sigma–model target space is symmetric only at $\gamma=g_{_{\psi\gamma\gamma}}=1$, which gives rise to the Kerr-Sen solution; when the axion is absent, it is symmetric at $\gamma=0$ and $\gamma=\sqrt{3}$, leading to the Kerr–Newman and Kaluza–Klein black holes, respectively.
+First, for EMDA with generic couplings, the sigma-model target space is symmetric only at $\gamma=g_{_{\psi\gamma\gamma}}=1$, which gives rise to the Kerr-Sen solution; when the axion is absent, it is symmetric at $\gamma=0$ and $\gamma=\sqrt{3}$, leading to the Kerr-Newman and Kaluza-Klein black holes, respectively.
 The interesting point is that these are also the only couplings that do not impose restrictions on the allowed electromagnetic sectors: purely electric, purely magnetic, and dyonic solutions are all possible.